AMC-IITBHU/ROS-Summer-Camp-22/Week 1/Subpart 1/README.md

   ```bash
     rospack depends1 path_follower
   ```
    Here depends1 represents the 1st order dependencies of package like rospy roscpp for the above package.
-Dependency packages of 1st order packages are called indirect dependencies
+Dependency packages of 1st order dependency packages are called indirect dependencies

   <h3>Buildng the Package</h3>